rl1987/trickster.dev/tricksterblog/content/post/smtp-enumeration-for-fun-and-profit.md

 popular email service in HELO and MAIL messages in the beginning.

 What are the possible applications of SMTP user enumeration?
 Growth hackers can use it to source email addresses for cold outreach or ad targeting.
-OSINT investigators can use it to cover more ground in research.
+OSINT investigators can use it to cover more ground in their research.
 Penetration testers and social engineers can leverage email list gathered via SMTP enumeration for further attacks.
 When it comes to bug bounties, SMTP username enumeration is generally not considered to be a vulnerability by itself as RCPT method cannot truly be prevented due to RCPT request being an integral part of a regular email sending flow, but one could argue that it's a security problem if it is too easy to perform.
 For example, someone received $300 bounty for reporting that VRFY method is possible on a certain server, besides other problems with SMTP (see HackerOne report [#138315](https://hackerone.com/reports/138315)).